Standing Up For Your Rights Following Car Accident Injuries

 FMCO Law attorneys obtained a policy limit settlement for a young man injured when an oncoming car went out of control.
 An elderly woman took her car out for a drive and lost control, crossing the center line and colliding with our client.
 The initial police report indicated the woman may have been dead behind the wheel before the collision.
 Suit was filed against her estate.
 Her insurer defended based upon the so-called “Act of God” defense, claiming that the defendant’s untimely death was not an act of negligence.
 FMCO attorneys were not deterred and thoroughly investigated the matter.
 Subsequently, it was discovered that the defendant had taken massive overdoses of multiple narcotic pain medications and was, indeed, guilty of negligence for getting behind the wheel while intoxicated.

 Read more about our successful representation at our Results page.

 Automobile Injury And Wrongful Death Attorneys

-Call us at 630-232-7450 or use our convenient email contact form to arrange a free case evaluation.
-Our office hours in Chicago and Geneva are from 8:30 a.m. to 5 p.m. weekdays.
+Call us at 630-232-7450 or use our convenient email contact form to arrange a case evaluation.
+Our office hours in Geneva are from 8:30 a.m. to 5 p.m. weekdays.
 Evening and weekend appointments may be available by special arrangement.
 If you cannot travel to our offices, we are often able to meet with you in your home, hospital room, office or another convenient location.